IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    secondary-path or a primary-reverse or of a secondary-reverse-path requires that the primary-path exists or it is requested within the same RPC request.
-In the latter case, the path request for the primary-path should have an empty ERO to indicate to the server that path computation is not requested and no path properties will therefore be returned in the RPC response.
+In the latter case, the path request for the primary-path should have an empty 'route-object-include-exclude' list, as described in section 5.1.1 of {{!I-D.ietf-teas-yang-te}}, to indicate to the server that path computation is not requested and no path properties will therefore be returned in the RPC response.